 With particle or fluid motion as well as clock effects the spacetime of strong gravitational fields can be tested.
 Observable effects include for instance the periastron shift.

 The Cluster of Excellence QuantumFrontiers, funded by the German Research Foundation (DFG), develops new measurement concepts and sensor topologies based on photonic systems, dedicated semi-conductor systems, nanostructures, quantum-manipulated atomic and molecular ensembles, and even macroscopic objects.
-One of the many research fields it will advance is relativistic geodesy with sub-centimeter height resolution.
-I am member of the Research Unit "Relativistic Geodesy".
+One application of these developments is the test of fundamental physical processes and theories.
+I am the leader of the topical group Test of fundamental physics - gravity.